Lausbert/Exermote/README.md

 ---

-As a side product of this project, <a href="https://github.com/Lausbert/Exermote/tree/Testmote">Testmote</a> was released to the AppStore.
+<a href="https://github.com/Lausbert/Exermote/tree/Testmote">Testmote</a> was released to the AppStore as a side product of this project.